|Department: Computer Science||Faculty: Science||Campus: St. John's|

 If you're interested in completing computer science, apply for admission into the Faculty Science or the Faculty of Humanities and Social Sciences by indicating bachelor of science or bachelor of arts, respectively, as your program choice on the undergraduate application for admission.

-Direct entry into the Faculty of Science or the Faculty of Humanities and Social Sciences from high school is subject to meeting the general admission requirements for Memorial University.
+Direct entry into the Faculty of Science or the Faculty of Humanities and Social Sciences from high school is subject to meeting the general admission requirements for Memorial University, including appropriate courses in mathematics and a laboratory science for bachelor of science.
+Applicants without a laboratory science subject should apply for bachelor of arts.

-You cannot choose computer science as your major at the time of application.
+You cannot choose computer science as your major at the time of application to Memorial.

 To be eligible for admission to the computer science major, you must complete 24 credit hours (8 courses), including the following: